The recent run on the financial sector has seen some of the leading banks cripple under pressure.

 Despite the government’s decision to increase the 100 per cent guarantee for the first £50,000 individuals hold in their bank accounts, the protection for businesses is still very unclear.

-The Financial Services Compensation Scheme (FSCS) was set up so that if an authorised firm, regulated by the Financial Services Authority (FSA) was to fail, consumers would be able to claim compensation.
+The Financial Services Compensation Scheme (FSCS) was set up so that if an authorised firm, regulated by the Financial Conduct Authority (FCA) was to fail, consumers would be able to claim compensation.

 However, this scheme was instigated to protect the individuals, and although some small businesses are covered, the majority of companies aren’t.